kakaobrain/torchgpipe/examples/resnet101_performance_benchmark/README.md

 The benchmark cares of only training performance rather than the model's accuracy.
 The batch size is adjusted to achieve higher throughput without any large batch training tricks.
 This example also doesn't feed actual dataset like ImageNet or CIFAR-100.
-Instead, a fake dataset with 50k 3×224×224 tensors is used to eliminate data loading overhead.
+Instead, fake 3×224×224 tensors over 10 labels are used to eliminate data loading overhead.

 Every experiment setting is optimized for Tesla P40 GPUs.